SportsTech is one of the hot upcoming tech topics

-I’ve screened over 850 SportsTech companies in Europe, clustered them and put them into one big database.
+I’ve screened more than 1000 SportsTech companies in Europe, clustered them and put them into one big database.
 With this article I’m starting to share my insights.
 As I’ve been living and working in Malmö over the last couple of months I’m kicking it off with the Nordics.

 The four sectors of SportsTech

 Here’s a brief description of how I divided the SportsTech landscape.